Featured image: Hawk feather on spruce © Rowan Kilduff

 Rewilding work will continue long after we can plan, it will continue on without us taking part in it at all — and that’s the point.
 How much easier it is knowing where we are and what we’ve got to do.

-Rowan Kilduff is a mountain-runner, writer, activist, photographer, and musician.
+Rowan Kilduff is a dad, mountain-runner, and activist.